BTEC Fuel Safety and Storage Program

 The Northeast Biomass Thermal Working Group (NEBTWG) produced in November 2012 a public technical document that outlines recommendations for bulk delivery of wood pellets for heating.
 NEBTWG is currently developing guidelines for bulk pellet storage.
 To learn more about the group's activities, contact Scott Nichols of Tarm USA.

-In the fall of 2014, BTEC will publish a final report detailing its findings.
+In the spring of 2015, BTEC will publish a final report detailing its findings.

 Contact for Program Involvement: